Netflix/vmaf/README.md

 ## Usages

-The VDK package offers a number of ways that a user can interact with the VMAF algorithm implementations.
+The VDK package offers a number of ways to interact with the VMAF implementation.
 The core `libvmaf` library with feature extractors is written in C. The rest of the code including the classes for machine learning regression, training and testing VMAF models and etc., is written in Python.
 Besides, the `libvmaf` C library partially replicates the logic in the regression classes, such that the VMAF prediction (excluding training) is fully implemented.

 There are a number of ways one can use the package:

-  - [VMAF Python library](resource/doc/VMAF_Python_library.md) offers full functionalities including running basic VMAF command line, running VMAF on a batch of video files, training and testing a VMAF model on video datasets, and visualization tools, etc.
+  - [VMAF Python library](resource/doc/VMAF_Python_library.md) offers a full array of wrapper classes and scripts to allow running basic VMAF command line, training and testing a VMAF model on video datasets, and visualization tools, etc.
-  - [`vmafossexec` - a C++ executable](resource/doc/vmafossexec.md) offers running the prediction part of the algorithm in full, such that one can easily deploy VMAF in a production environment without needing to configure the Python dependencies.
+  - [`vmafossexec` - a C executable](resource/doc/vmafossexec.md) offers running the prediction part of the algorithm in full, such that one can easily deploy VMAF in a production environment without needing to configure the Python dependencies.
 Additionally, `vmafossexec` offers a number of exclusive features, such as 1) speed optimization using multi-threading and skipping frames, 2) optionally computing PSNR, SSIM and MS-SSIM metrics in the output.
-  - [`libvmaf` - a C library](libvmaf/README.md) offers an interface to incorporate VMAF into your C/C++ code.
+  - [`libvmaf` - a C library](libvmaf/README.md) offers an interface to incorporate VMAF into your C code.
   - VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) and can be configured using: `./configure --enable-libvmaf`.
 See the [FFmpeg documentation](resource/doc/ffmpeg.md) for usage.
   - [VMAF Dockerfile](Dockerfile) generates a VMAF docker image from the [VMAF Python library](resource/doc/VMAF_Python_library.md).
 Refer to [this](resource/doc/docker.md) document for detailed usages.
   - Build VMAF on Windows: follow instructions on [this](resource/doc/BuildForWindows.md) page.